 Helping Remote Team Members Be Productive

-Since we’ve had team members working from home for years, we’ve found it’s helpful to provide some new team members with recommendations to be successful when working from home.
+Since we’ve had team members working from home for years, we’ve found it helpful to provide new team members with work from home recommendations to ensure success!

 We already covered setting up the home-office in our first blog of this series which you can read here.
 And if you’re looking for effective ways to communicate, you’ll find our second blog about 5 Best Communication Practices for a Remote Workforce here.

 Now this Blog is all about structuring the remote team member’s day to be more productive.
-Here are our 10 tips to help you keep your sanity:
+Here are VIPdesk’s top 10 tips to help you keep your sanity:

 To learn more about building an effective remote workforce, please visit or subscribe to our blog.